Why critical raw materials are important

 - Environment – raw materials are closely linked to clean technologies.
 They are irreplaceable in solar panels, wind turbines, electric vehicles, and energy-efficient lighting.

 - First list of CRMs – in 2011, a list of 14 CRMs was published in the communication on raw materials.
 The list of CRMs was established as a priority action of the EU ‘raw materials initiative’ of 2008.
 The Commission is committed to updating the list at least every 3 years to reflect production, market and technological developments.

 - Second list of CRMs – in 2014, a first revised list of 20 CRMs was published in the communication on the list of critical raw materials 2014.

 - Third list of CRMs – in 2017, a third list of 27 CRMs was published in the communication on the list of critical raw materials 2017, based on a refined methodology.

 - Methodology on CRMs – in July 2017, the Commission published a revised methodology for establishing the EU list of critical raw materials.
 The synthesised guidelines build on the methodology used for the lists of CRMs in 2011 and 2014.
 They also integrate the methodological improvements identified by the Commission in the project ‘assessment of the methodology on the list of critical raw materials’, in areas such as manufacturing applications, trade, substitution, recycling.
-Additional information regarding the methodology can be found in the background report published in August 2017.
+The 2020 assessment follows the same methodology as in 2017.
+Additional information regarding the methodology can be found in the background report (PDF, 7 MB) published in September 2020.